 “Do you know why, when I immediately wake-up, I get a heat surge through my body?” she asked.

-The question immediately took me back in time.
+The question took me back in time.
 A few years ago, when in my early 50s, I experienced the same phenomenon.
 Even though I’m in post-menopause now, I still have the odd ‘heat surge on waking-up’ moment.

-I never imagined that I would be going back to studying it during my menopause transition, many, many years later.
+I never imagined that I would be going back to studying this, during my menopause transition, many, many years later.

 CAR is believed to act as a “boosting” mechanism, to aid in physiologically preparing one for waking up and getting on with the tasks of our day.

 Because the cortisol-awakening-response is driven by your nerves and hormones (neuro-endocrine system), any irregularities depend on how balanced your hypothalamus, pituitary gland and adrenal glands are.